privatejfx141/teq-data-platform/d3/user-stories_sprint2.md

 Add UI to select template type and integrate with uploading UI A

 ## T10
-Store all template types in database and the data fields in the cols, and mandatory fields C
+Create allowed values for all template types, the data fields in the cols, and mandatory fields C

 # U3
 ## T11
-Add UI for displaying status of uploaded files with errors if they occur Z

-## T12
-Connect UI with the code for Excel data validation Z Dependency on #T11
+Input data read from input excel file into the database Z